-- o undo tablespace size recommendations - o undo retention period recommendations alter tablespace UNDOTBS1 retention guarantee
+- o undo tablespace size recommendations - o undo retention period recommendations

 Using the Retention Guarantee Option

 This feature guarantees that Oracle will never overwrite any undo data that is within the undo retention period.
 This new feature is disabled by default.
 You can enable the guarantee feature at database creation time, at the undo tablespace creation time, or by using the alter tablespace command.